mbugert/laserscad/README.md

 That's not a question.
 Anyway, here you go: [Korg Volca Case made with laserscad](https://github.com/mbugert/volca-case)

 ### How does it work internally?
 Several steps are performed internally.
-First, the library identifies all dependencies of the user's model.
-Then, the user's model is built with openscad.
-Meanwhile, laserscad echoes the ids and dimensions of every lpart, which are collected in a file.
-A python script reads this file and computes a position for every lpart.
-A second python script merges the computed positions with the user's scad file (and all its dependencies), which can then be exported.
+The user's model is built with openscad.
+Meanwhile, laserscad echoes the ids and dimensions of every ``lpart``, which are collected in a file.
+A python script reads this file and computes a position for every ``lpart``.
+These positions are used when exporting 2D templates.